Page and the Dartmouth Big Green visit conference foe Pennsylvania - WTOP News

 Philadelphia; Saturday, 2 p.m.
 EST

-The Quakers are 4-3 on their home court.
-Pennsylvania is fifth in the Ivy League with 10.3 offensive rebounds per game led by Stina Almqvist averaging 2.9.
+The Quakers are 4-3 in home games.
+Pennsylvania averages 71.2 points while outscoring opponents by 10.3 points per game.

-The Big Green are 1-0 in conference play.
-Dartmouth scores 60.2 points and has outscored opponents by 2.3 points per game.
+The Big Green have gone 1-0 against Ivy League opponents.
+Dartmouth is second in the Ivy League giving up 57.9 points while holding opponents to 39.8% shooting.

-The Quakers and Big Green square off Saturday for the first time in Ivy League play this season.
+The Quakers and Big Green face off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Almqvist is averaging 18.4 points, 7.4 rebounds and 3.1 assists for the Quakers.
+TOP PERFORMERS: Katie Collins is averaging 8.7 points, 8.2 rebounds and 2.1 blocks for the Quakers.

 LAST 10 GAMES: Quakers: 6-4, averaging 74.2 points, 37.0 rebounds, 17.7 assists, 7.1 steals and 3.9 blocks per game while shooting 42.4% from the field.
 Their opponents have averaged 63.3 points per game.